 Ravenna is by no means a large city, but it is home to an amazing eight UNESCO World Heritage sites.
 Most of these sites are within walking distance of each other.
 Combination tickets give access to the monuments at very reasonable prices, and admission to two of Ravenna’s most interesting museums is included.
-One UNESCO Heritage Site can be entered for free: the Arian Baptistery, which is located a little to the north of the Sant’Apollinare Nuovo.
-Despite the fact that you do not have to pay for a ticket, this interesting monument does not seem to draw hordes of tourists.
+One UNESCO Heritage Site could previously be entered for free: the Arian Baptistery, which is located a little to the north of the Sant’Apollinare Nuovo.
+Nowadays (August of 2022) a ticket costs 2 Euros.
+This interesting monument does not seem to draw hordes of tourists.
 We were the only visitors when we entered the Arian Baptistery in June of 2016.

 History of the Baptistery

 The octagonal Arian Baptistery was built after the year 500 during the reign of the Ostrogothic king Theoderic (493-526).
 It is therefore much younger than the Orthodox Baptistery next to the cathedral, which is decades older.
 The Arian Baptistery was also connected to a cathedral, in this case the Arian cathedral of Ravenna.
 This cathedral was dedicated to the Anastasis, the resurrection of Christ.
 After its rededication to Orthodoxy, it was dedicated to Saint Theodore, and it is currently known as the Santo Spirito, a name it received in the fifteenth century.